 An ideal hike starts with a level warm-up and gradually works in to its climb.
 This is not one of those hikes.
 This trail to San Gabriel Peak begins with several steep switchbacks.
 Your heart rate will go up quickly, and then the trail keeps climbing all the way to San Gabriel Peak.
 It is 4 miles round trip to the summit, gaining 1,400 feet of elevation gain (4.5 if you also visit nearby Mount Disappointment).

 Spruce, Oak and brush shade the trail as you begin the steep climb.
 There are several points where the trees part to offer views of Mount Baldy (and excuses to catch your breath).

 The switches level out as the trail joins Mount Disappointment Fire Road toward the top of the mountain (the longer paved route for bikers).
 The road reaches a small clearing covered with cement slabs.
 Here the road turns sharply to the right and finishes the climb to the summit of Mount Disappointment.

 Continuing up to the top of the mount will add another half mile to your hike, along with views of some old military installations, San Gabriel Peak, and the lower San Gabriel Mountains.

 Over a hundred years ago, surveyors named this rock Mount Disappointment.
-After reaching the top, they realized that the high peak they sought was actually San Gabriel Peak, which is two hundred feet taller and just a bit further to the east.
+After reaching the top, they realized that the high peak they sought was actually San Gabriel Peak, which is two hundred feet taller and just a bit farther to the east.
 Modern visitors however, will not be let down.

 Mount Disappointment served as an air-defense Nike Missile site in the 1950s.
 Buildings and radio towers from the military installation still stand on the mountain.
 To visit other Nike missile sites around Los Angeles, check out San Vicente Mountain in the Santa Monica Mountains and White Point on the Palos Verdes Peninsula.